LeoAlexandrov/Spherical/doc/AleSpherical.md

 	public static int TestPolyline(this ICartesian cartesian, IEnumerable<ICartesian> polyline, double tolerance, bool reverse, Func<ICartesian, ICartesian, ICartesian, double, double, bool> userTest, out double angleFromPolyline) public static PolylineTestResult TestPolyline(this ICartesian cartesian, IEnumerable<ICartesian> polyline, double tolerance, bool reverse, Func<ICartesian, ICartesian, ICartesian, double, double, bool> userTest, PolylineTestResult result)

 This method works in a similar way as **TestSection**.
 It applies **TestSection** to all sections of the polyline with some additional checks.
 First additional check is how far from the polyline the point can stand.
-The tolerance parameter is an angle in radians at the coordinates origin, it represents maximum distance as tolerance\*sphere_radius.
+The **tolerance** parameter is an angle in radians at the coordinates origin, it represents maximum distance as tolerance\*sphere_radius.
 Second optional check is the **userTest** delegate, if it is not null.
 If the task is only to check the position of a point relative to a polyline, no need to use delegate.
 If the task is to guide moving point along directional route polyline, then the delegate is required.

-Example
+Example:

 ![Test polyline](http://www.aleprojects.com/upload/images/test_polyline_1.png)